hmcalister/LabDemonstratingRESTAPI/README.md

 ### Main
 A (hopefully!) very simple module to glue to above modules together.
 Handles getting command line arguments, setting up the database module, starting the API and any shutdown.

+The web application front end was built using Vue and the (admittedly terrible) source code can be found at https://github.com/Gamma749/LabDemonstratingVueFrontend